 Making Gingerbread Man Cards

 Making your own Christmas cards is a perfect way to add a personal touch to the greeting cards you send out during the holiday's.
-This is a guide about gingerbread man card
+This is a page about gingerbread man card

 Let your child have some holiday fun and get ready to spread some cheer, by making this project for Christmas.